 Jalview is a multiple sequence alignment viewer, editor and analysis tool.
-Jalview is designed to be platform independent (running on Mac, MS Windows, Linux and any other platform that supports Java), capable of editing and analysing large alignments (thousands of sequences) with minimal degradation in performance, and able to show multiple integrated views of the alignment and other data.
+Jalview is designed to be platform independent (running on Mac, MS Windows, Linux and any other platforms that support Java).
+Jalview is capable of editing and analysing large alignments (thousands of sequences) with minimal degradation in performance, and able to show multiple integrated views of the alignment and other data.
 Jalview can read and write many common sequence formats including FASTA, Clustal, MSF(GCG) and PIR.

 There are two types of Jalview program.
-The Jalview Desktop is a stand alone application that provides powerful editing, visualization, annotation and analysis capabilities.
+The Jalview Desktop is a standalone application that provides powerful editing, visualization, annotation and analysis capabilities.
 The JalviewLite applet has the same core visualization, editing and analysis capabilities as the desktop, without the desktop's webservice and figure generation capabilities.
-It is designed to be embedded in a web page, and includes a javascript API to allow customisable display of alignments for web sites such as pfam.
+It is designed to be embedded in a web page,1 and includes a javascript API to allow customisable display of alignments for web sites such as Pfam.2

-Jalview 2.8 was released in November 2012.
+Jalview 2.8.2 was released in December 2014.
 The Jalview Desktop in this version provides access to protein and nucleic acid sequence, alignment and structure databases, and includes the Jmol3 viewer for molecular structures, and the VARNA4 program for the visualization of RNA secondary structure.
 A Distributed Annotation System (DAS) client5 which facilitates the retrieval and display of third party sequence annotation in association with sequences and any associated structure.
-It also provides a graphical user interface for the multiple sequence alignment, conservation analysis and protein disorder prediction methods provided as Java Bioinformatics Analysis Web Services (JABAWS).
-JABAWS6 is a system for running bioinformatics programs that you can download
+It also provides a graphical user interface for the multiple sequence alignment, conservation analysis and protein disorder prediction methods provided as Java Bioinformatics Analysis Web Services